 Our Prayers Are Infinitely Important!

 Prayer is an intimate communication between us and our heavenly Father.
 Each one of us must be personally led by the Holy Spirit into that place of secret communion and connection with Yahuwah Elohim [the Hebrew name of the LORD God].

 In whatever way we are led in our “continual coming” in prayer, let us remember that our prayers are infinitely important to Father!
-Consider also, that most likely, someone wrestled in prayer on our behalf, before we came into God’s Family!
-Oh HalleluYah for those prayers!
+Consider also that someone wrestled in prayer on our behalf, before we came into God’s Family!
+Oh HalleluYah for those prayers!!!

-Let us not be weary in our prayers, which are sacrificial labours (at times, agonizing labours) of LOVE — love for God and love for others.
+Let us not be weary therefore, in our prayers, which are sacrificial labours (at times, agonizing labours) of LOVE — love for God and love for others.

 Throughout the Scriptures we see example after example, of those who prayed continuously and fervently, and their prayers were answered: